 A picture of one of the temple guardians.
 There were four of them total, and they were located in the front of the temple.

 Another temple guardian: this figure was guarding the Buddha pictured above.

 By far the coolest shrine I saw at Cheoneunsa Temple.

 Next up, riding the Hallyeosudo Cable Car at Mireuk-san (san means mountain in Korean FYI).
-This experience was straight-up terrifying for me because I’m super afraid of heights.
+This experience was straight-up terrifying for me because I’m terrified of heights.
 Needless to say, I dug deep and sucked it up.
-The ride lasted for quite a long time – the view was absolutely beautiful, but I felt like I was going to pass out at the end because I was holding my breath, ha.
+The ride lasted for quite a long time, and although the view was beautiful, I felt like I was going to pass out at the end because I was holding my breath, ha.
 It was definitely worth it though!
-BTW, once you get to the top, you can hike up further.
-Again, remember to wear sneakers because you’ll be climbing up a sh*t ton of stairs!
+Once you get to the top, you can hike up further.
+Again, remember to wear sneakers because you’ll be climbing up a bunch of stairs!

-Now, here are some snaps from Tongyeong’s fish market!
-These pics are self-explanatory so I’ll let y’all browse in peace.
+Now, onto my snaps from Tongyeong’s fish market!
+These pics are self-explanatory so I’ll let you guys browse in peace.
 I do have to share one tip with you guys though.
-If you’re EVER in this city, you need to try their ggul bbang (aka honey bread).
-They’re so freakin’ delicious – words couldn’t possibly do ’em justice.
+If you’re ever in this city, you need to try their ggul bbang (aka honey bread).
+They’re so freakin’ delicious – words couldn’t possibly do them justice.
 They’re round, chewy bread balls stuffed with sweet potato or red bean.
 Both are nomtastic so you obviously have to buy one of each, but if you HAVE to choose, go with the latter.
-The red bean was my personal fave!
-I would’ve taken a pic for y’all, but I was too busy stuffing my face – #SorryNotSorry.
+The red bean was my personal favorite!
+I would’ve taken a pic, but I was too busy stuffing my face – #SorryNotSorry.

 I didn’t even know anchovies came in this size?

 Rows of seafood…lots of mysterious seafood that I’ve never seen before…